Insulin glulisine is used on its own or together with other medicines to help treat your diabetes by keeping your blood sugar under control.

-If you have an infection, fever, or major injury, inform your doctor as these conditions may affect your blood sugar level.
+If you are under stress, emotional disturbances, or have an illness, injury, or infection, inform your doctor as these conditions may affect your blood sugar level.

 Notify your doctor if you consume large amounts of alcohol or if you are a frequent drinker.

-For as long as you are using this medicine, you will need to have regular blood sugar tests to check your body’s response to the medicine.
+For as long as you are using this medicine, you will need to have regular blood tests (e.g. blood sugar level, liver, and kidney function) to check your body’s response to the medicine.
 Your doctor will advise you about how often you need to have these tests.